hrithikdhawan/LuaProject/README.md

 # LuaProject
 Weather Monitoring System

+The project was developed to analyze temperature and humidity (weather) using sensors.
+It involves machine to machine communication where one machine is reading the weather and the other one is receiving it and analyzing it.

 Files:
 1. ESPLORER: application for running Lua scripts onto the nodemcu board.
 2. ESP8266FLASHER: to flash latest OS onto the Node MCU board.